0xtavian/axiom-wiki/Adding-Simple-Modules.md

 Just as important as a file named `input` to be the module, we also have `output`, which you guessed, is the filename for output file.
 To download results from each instance, axiom-scan uses rsync via SSH to download a file named `output` from each instance.
 The `output` files are then merged into one and finally renamed to a user provided argument.

-`"cat input`, which as we previously explained is a portion of the target list, is passed to the binary `/usr/bin/dnsx` with arguments  `-silent -r /home/op/lists/resolvers.txt` and outputs the contents to a file named output `-o output"`.
+`"cat input`, which as we previously explained is a portion of the target list, is passed to the binary `/usr/bin/dnsx` with arguments  `-silent -r /home/op/lists/resolvers.txt` and outputs the contents to a file named output `-o output"` as text `"ext":"txt"`.